opensearch-project/documentation-website/_api-reference/cat/cat-indices.md

 - /opensearch/rest-api/cat/cat-indices/
 ---

-# CAT indices
+# CAT indexes
 Introduced 1.0
 {: .label .label-purple }

-The CAT indices operation lists information related to indexes, that is, how much disk space they are using, how many shards they have, their health status, and so on.
+The CAT indexes operation lists information related to indexes, that is, how much disk space they are using, how many shards they have, their health status, and so on.

 ## Example